 - (B) Survey or current plat as defined by the Texas Society of Professional Surveyors in their Manual of Practice for Land Surveying in Texas (Category 1A Land Title Survey or Category 1B Standard Land Boundary Survey).
-Surveys may not be older than twelve (12) months from the beginning of the Application Acceptance Period.
-Plats must include evidence that it has been recorded with the appropriate local entity and that, as of the date of submission, it is the most current plat.
-Applications proposing noncontiguous single family scattered sites are not required to submit surveys or plats at Application, but this information may be requested during the Real Estate Analysis review. - (C) Preliminary site plan prepared by the civil engineer with a statement that the plan materially adheres to all applicable zoning, site development, and building code ordinances.
+The survey or plat may not be older than twelve (12) months from the beginning of the Application Acceptance Period. - (C) Preliminary site plan prepared by the civil engineer with a statement that the plan materially adheres to all applicable zoning, site development, and building code ordinances.
 The site plan must identify all structures, site amenities, parking spaces (include handicap spaces and ramps) and driveways, topography (using either existing seller topographic survey or U.S. Geological Survey (USGS)/other database topography), site drainage and detention, water and waste water utility tie-ins, general placement of retaining walls, set-back requirements, and any other typical or locally required items.
-Offsite improvements required for utilities, detention, access or other requirement must be shown on the site plan or ancillary drawings. - (D) Architect or civil engineer prepared statement describing the entitlement, site development permitting process and timing, building permitting process and timing, and an itemization specific to the Development of total anticipated impact, site development permit, building permit, and other required fees. - §10.206.
-Board Decisions (§§2306.6725(c); 2306.6731; and 42(m)(1)(A)(iv)).
+Offsite improvements required for utilities, detention, access or other requirement must be shown on the site plan or ancillary drawings. - (D) Architect or civil engineer prepared statement describing the entitlement, site development permitting process and timing, building permitting process and timing, and an itemization specific to the Development of total anticipated impact, site development permit, building permit, and other required fees.

+§10.206.Board Decisions (§§2306.6725(c); 2306.6731; and 42(m)(1)(A)(iv)).
 The Board's decisions regarding awards shall be based upon the Department's and the Board's evaluation of the proposed Developments' consistency with, and fulfillment of, the criteria and requirements set forth in this chapter, Chapter 11 of this title (relating to Housing Tax Credit Program Qualified Allocation Plan) and other applicable Department rules.
 The Board shall document the reasons for each Application's selection, including any discretionary factors used in making its determination, including good cause, and the reasons for any decision that conflicts with the recommendations made by Department staff.
 Good cause includes the Board's decision to apply discretionary factors where authorized.
 The Department reserves the right to reduce the amount of funds requested in an Application, condition the award recommendation or terminate the Application based on the Applicant's inability to demonstrate compliance with program requirements.

 §10.207.
-Waiver of Rules for Applications.
+Waiver of Rules or Pre-clearance for Applications.